GENIE-MC-Community/Wayfarer/README.md

 ## READ ME FIRST!

-This version of `Wayfarer` is meant to work with GENIE `R-2_10_2`.
+This version of `Wayfarer` is meant to work with GENIE `R-2_10_2` and later.
 If you would like to use an older version of GENIE, you will need to edit the `provision.sh` scripts found in each package.

 Also, users should be aware that there are some issues using ROOT5 with very new versions of the GCC compiler.
 The versions used here have been found to work, but